-- The SVC handler is part of the RTOS, so you don’t have to worry about having to implement that.
-In fact, your application code will invoke the same RTOS APIs whether your task runs in privileged or
+- The SVC handler is part of the RTOS, so you don’t have to worry about having to implement it.
+In fact, your application code will invoke the same RTOS APIs whether your task runs in privileged or non-privileged mode.

 On the Cortex-M3, the SVC handler adds about 1 kbytes of code and requires between 75 and 125 CPU instructions to execute.
 So, any RTOS service invoked by non-privileged code will require more processing time than the same RTOS service called from privileged mode.

-Running code in non-privileged mode also prevents user code from disabling interrupts, thus reducing the chances of locking up the system.
+Running code in non-privileged mode also prevents user code from disabling interrupts, therefore reducing the chances of locking up the system.
 Of course, lockups are still possible if user code gets into an infinite loop, especially when that happens in a high-priority task or ISR.
-However, a lockup can be recovered (in this case, through the use of a watchdog).
+However, a lockup can be recovered (in this case, through the use of a Watchdog).

 - A mutex is used to ensure that two processes do not access the same data at the same time.
 You should note that the mutex actually resides in RTOS memory space, and, through RTOS APIs, the mutex is accessible to either process.
 Of course, there could be multiple mutexes, each providing access to different resources shared by two (or more) processes.

 - Tasks needing access to a shared resource guarded by the mutex must first acquire the mutex.
-Once the task finishes accessing the shared resource, the mutex is released.
-The hourglass represents an optional timeout in case a task is not willing to wait forever for the mutex to be released by its current owner.
+After the task finishes accessing the shared resource, the mutex is released.
+The hourglass represents an optional timeout if a task is not willing to wait forever for the mutex to be released by its current owner.

 - Semaphores can also be used by processes to signal each other about data availability.